Umberto Ortolani: Biography

 Born in Rome, Ortolani studied law and after the Second World War became CEO of Ducati.
 He was introduced by Cardinal Giacomo Lercaro of Bologna into Vatican circles.
 Ortolani built on ecclesiastical friendships and on relations with the world of politics and industry, a solid launching pad, preferring, however, to remain out of the public eye (he gained the nickname "Mr. Nobody" for his discretion).

-As part of his business interests, he had holdings in the Italia media.
+While he was a Freemason, as part of his business interests, he had holdings in the Italia media.
 He had been president of the Italia news agency, sold to Eni in 1965.
 Ortolani was also President of the National Institute of State Employees (INCIS), president of the Ente Terme and president of the World Federation of Italian Press Abroad.
 During the early 1970s, Ortolani built up relations with Licio Gelli; he was registered with the Propaganda Due masonic lodge in 1974.